nico-nunez/codebooks/README.md

 # Codebooks

-Codebooks is a web-based code editor for html, css, and js projects.
+Codebooks is a web-based code editor that currently supports html, css, js, and importing files from unpkg.com.
+It's ideally suited for a playground enviroment or to save and show off small projects.

 ## Demo